 Something else we wanted to touch on in our guide about the odds of the coronavirus is the implications of the disease.
 In this section, we’ll discuss some of the drastic measures which have been taken in an attempt to help slow the spread of the virus.

-As you’ll see with each one of the sections below, the goal of these restrictions has been to help limit the spread of COVID-19 during this critical phase of the disease.
+As you’ll see with each one of the sections below, the goal of these restrictions has been to help limit the spread of COVID-19.
 You may have heard the term “flattening the curve” associated with some of these measures taking place.
-Below, we’ve included an image from Information is Beautiful, showcasing the goal of taking early steps.
+Below, we’ve included an image from Information is Beautiful, showcasing the goal of taking crucial steps to prevent the spread.

 One of the most obvious implications of the coronavirus has been through different travel restrictions implemented across the globe.
 For example, in mid-March of 2020, the United States announced a 30-day ban on all arrivals of citizens from Europe, Ireland, and the UK.
 Other countries across the world have implemented similar policies.